PLEASE NOTE: Senate was created on 21 May 2015 and is a work in progress. Last edited July 2019.

 In an attempt to salvage something from this event, Senator Joyce came to a compromise with the Department of Communications, Information Technology and the Arts (DCITA), who agreed that they would assess the claims of any of the 14 COTs who were interested in being involved.
-The Casualties of Telstra – chronology of events (see Arbitrator One and Two) describes how, once the government secured Senator Joyce’s vote, they did a back-flip and refused to appoint anyone other than their own government-employed assessors, rather tha the independent assessor that had been promised to Senator Joyce.
+The Casualties of Telstra – chronology of events (see Arbitrator / Part One and Arbitrator / Part Two describes how, once the government secured Senator Joyce’s vote, they did a back-flip and refused to appoint anyone other than their own government-employed assessors, rather than the independent assessor that had been promised to Senator Joyce.

 Worse was to come, however.
 I received a copy of an email, dated 3 March 2006, sometime after the end of my April 2006 government-endorsed assessment process.
 This email was originally sent to a senior ex-government communications bureaucrat who was a government liaison officer for Telstra for his advice on how to go about assessing my 2006 claim (see Senate Evidence File No 18).